AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 ### Triggering an alert

 For alerting, you evaluate the data rather than load it.
-Extract the metric value you want to monitor, compare it against a threshold, and act when the condition is met:
+Extract the metric value you want to monitor, compare it against a threshold, and act when the condition is met.
+The following Python shows an example:

 ```python
 todays_revenue = records[0]["revenue"]